Indian National Congress: Economic policies

-The history of the economic policy of Congress-led governments can be divided into two periods.
-The first period lasted from independence, in 1947, to 1991 and put great emphasis on the public sector.
-The second period began with economic liberalisation in 1991.
-At present, Congress endorses a mixed economy in which the private sector and the state both direct the economy, which has characteristics of both market and planned economies.
-The Congress advocates import substitution industrialisation—the replacement of imports with the domestic product, and believes the Indian economy should be liberalised to increase the pace of development.
+The economic policy of Congress-led governments can broadly be divided into two phases.
+The first phase, spanning from independence in 1947 to 1991, placed significant emphasis on the public sector as a driver of growth.
+The second phase began with the economic liberalisation reforms of 1991, marking a shift towards market-oriented policies.
+At present, the Congress Party supports a mixed economy model, wherein both the state and the private sector play active roles—combining elements of market and planned economies.
+The party advocates for import substitution industrialisation, encouraging domestic production as a replacement for imports, while also supporting continued liberalisation to accelerate economic development.
+It promotes a progressive tax structure aimed at expanding public services and addressing economic inequality by ensuring that higher-income individuals contribute a fairer share in taxes.

-At the beginning of the first period, the Congress prime minister Jawaharlal Nehru implemented policies based on import substitution industrialisation and advocated a mixed economy where the government-controlled public sector would co-exist with the private sector.
-He believed that the establishment of basic and heavy industry was fundamental to the development and modernisation of the Indian economy.
+At the beginning of the first period, erstwhile prime minister Jawaharlal Nehru implemented policies based on import substitution industrialisation and advocated a mixed economy where the government-controlled public sector would co-exist with the private sector.
+He believed that the development and modernisation of India’s economy required the establishment of basic and heavy industries.
 The government, therefore, directed investment primarily into key public-sector industries—steel, iron, coal, and power—promoting their development with subsidies and protectionist policies.
 This period was called the Licence Raj, or Permit Raj, which was the elaborate system of licences, regulations, and accompanying red tape that were required to set up and run businesses in India between 1947 and 1990.
 The Licence Raj was a result of Nehru and his successors' desire to have a planned economy where all aspects of the economy were controlled by the state, and licences were given to a select few.
-Up to 80 government agencies had to be satisfied before private companies could produce something; and, if the licence were granted, the government would regulate production.
-The licence raj system continued under Indira Gandhi.
-In addition, many key sectors such as banking, steel coal, and oil were nationalized.
-Under Rajiv Gandhi, the trade regime were liberalised with reduction in duties on several import items and incentives to promote exports.
-Tax rates were reduced and curbs on company assests loosened.
+Private companies were required to obtain numerous approvals from various government departments before they could begin production, and even after receiving licences, their operations were closely regulated by the state.
+The government also prevented firms from laying off workers or closing factories.
+The Licence Raj system continued under Indira Gandhi, during whose tenure key sectors such as banking, steel, coal, and oil were nationalised.
+Under the premiership of Rajiv Gandhi, the first steps toward economic liberalisation were initiated.
+These included a reduction in import duties, the introduction of export incentives, and the implementation of initial tax reforms.
+Restrictions on company assets were also relaxed during his administration.